Jabra Elite Active 75t full review

-As for charging, 15 minutes in the case will give the buds an hour of playtime - that may not sound like a lot compared to phone charging speeds these days, but it’s not too shabby for true wireless.
+Speaking of charging, 15 minutes in the case will give the buds an hour of playtime.
+That may not sound like a lot compared to phone charging speeds these days, but it’s not too shabby for true wireless.
 There'll even be some wireless charging variants in certain colours, but not until April.

 The Elite Active 75t sit at the upper end of the market, setting you back £189/$199.